Occupational safety and health in Ukraine: main requirements

-3. Organize conduction of trainings on issues of occupational safety and health in Ukraine.
+3. Organize conduction of trainings on issues of occupational safety and health.

 4. Organize training and examination of knowledge of employees on matters of occupational safety and health.

-More detailed procedure of training and examination of knowledge in the field of occupational safety and health is provided by the Order of the State Committee on occupational safety and health number 15 dated 26.01.2005.
-The same document provides that an enterprise must have its own approved regulations on occupational safety and health training as well as schedules of training and examination of knowledge in the field of occupational safety and health.
-All the employees must be acknowledged with the documents.
+An enterprise must have its own approved regulations on occupational safety and health training as well as schedules of training and examination of knowledge in the field of occupational safety and health.
+All the employees must be acquainted with these documents.

 5. Organize medical examinations.

 List of professions, manufacturing processes and organizations employees of which are subject to obligatory professional medical examinations and procedures of their conduction are approved by the resolution of the Cabinet of Ministers of Ukraine number 559 dated 23.05.2001.
-Term of such medical examinations conduction is set by the Ministry of Healthcare of Ukraine.
 Their schedule, location and list of doctors who conduct the examination are approved by chief physicians of medical establishments which conduct such examinations.
-Medical examinations result in expert’s report about ability of an employee to perform his duties which are included in his medical record that are to be kept by the employer.
+Medical examinations result in expert’s report about the ability of an employee to perform his duties which are included in his medical record that are to be kept by the employer.

 8. Keep records of work accidents.

-In addition to mentioned points the employer has a number of other obligations related to occupational safety and health.
-Part of them seem to be declarative (for example obligation to implement progressive technologies) but other must be obligatorily fulfilled by employers (for example requirements related to labor of women, underage and disabled persons, requirement to file reports about level of occupational safety and health).
+In addition to mentioned points the legislation calls for some other obligations related to occupational safety and health.
+Some of them seem to be declarative (for example obligation to implement progressive technologies) but other must be obligatorily fulfilled by employers (for example requirements related to labor of women, underage and disabled persons, requirement to file reports about level of occupational safety and health).